 Lossless Compression Benchmarks

 In 2015, Przemyslaw Skibinski started a project on GitHub called lzbench.
 This project aims to compile the source code of a wide range of lossless compression algorithms into a single binary and then benchmark them against various workloads.
 The project's README contains benchmark results for a 212 MB file extracted from the Silesia compression corpus.
-Each of the compression methods used are run with a variety of settings; this gives an idea of what sort of results could be expected from a performance tuning exercise.
+Each of the compression methods used is run with a variety of settings; this gives an idea of what sort of results could be expected from a performance tuning exercise.

 In the above benchmark results, blosclz, density, lz4, lz4fast, lzo1x and shrinker were all tuned to compress at more than 400 MB/s while maintaining at least a 5:3 compression ratio.

 The benchmark shows memcpy, which simply copied the data from one memory location to another, running at ~8.5 GB/s.
-Given the computational overheads of each of the compressors this transfer rate can be seen as a ceiling on the hardware used (C-Blosc claims it can get past memory-bound performance issues but I've yet to study their claim in detail).
+Given the computational overheads of each of the compressors, this transfer rate can be seen as a ceiling on the hardware used (C-Blosc claims it can get past memory-bound performance issues but I've yet to study their claim in detail).
 The density and lz4fast benchmarks stand out as their compression speeds of 800 and 785 MB/s respectively, were the fastest of any compressor able to achieve a 3:2 compression ratio.

-Of the compressors that were able to achieve a 3:1 compression ratio, only Zstandard could do so at 88 MB/s.
+Of the compressors that are able to achieve a 3:1 compression ratio, only Zstandard could do so at 88 MB/s.
 More than 75% of the other compressors that could achieve that compression ratio couldn't do so at any more than 15 MB/s, some 6x slower than Zstandard.

 The vast majority of decompressors could break the 250 MB/s barrier, 25% of the decompressors broke the 1 GB/s barrier and a few, including LZ4, could be tuned to decompress in excess of 2 GB/s.
-Decompression at this rate would demand either RAM drives, RAID 0 or NVMe storage in order to keep up with these levels throughput.
+Decompression at this rate would demand either RAM drives, RAID 0 or NVMe storage in order to keep up with these levels of throughput.
 The SATA bus on most systems is limited to 1.2 GB/s so this would be a bottleneck in need of addressing if it were included in the storage pipeline.

 Lastly, the compression ratio of more than 4:1 that xz achieved is interesting.
 This compressor is popular in packaging software.
 A software package could be downloaded 100s of millions of times so it's worth the effort to find the best compression ratio possible given the amount of bandwidth and the diversity of network connections involved in software distribution.
 This goal can excuse the 2 MB/s compression rate xz managed during the compression process.

 Do bear in mind that some decompression tools can require an excessive amount of memory and compute power.
-The high-ratio compression systems can suffer from this greatly so this trade off should be considered as well.
+The high-ratio compression systems can suffer from this greatly so this trade-off should be considered as well.

 Sort, then Compress